AlbertoPaz/albertopaz.github.io/_posts/NLP/2018-05-10-Ontology-based-DL.md

 * Holder, the one expressing the sentiment
 * Time at which the sentiment was expressed

-If large amounts of annotated data are available, machine learning approaches seem to give the best results [2].
-For relatively small data sets (acquiring annotated data is a usually a very costly process), one can boost the performance of machine learning approaches by making use of domain knowledge formalized in domain ontologies [2].
-Often such extensions are introduced by means of advanced ontology features that build on the semantics of the text reviews to provide high-quality signals to machine learning solutions.

 # Deep Learning and ABSA

 In the last years, deep learning models were among the best performing machine learning algorithms in many fields including natural language processing.
 For ABSA, a DL model should look like this: